 - Preheat your oven to 175°C (350°F).
 Lightly grease the base and sides of a 9.5" tart tin with some oil or vegan butter.

-- Make a "flax-egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
-Allow to sit for 5 minutes.
+- Make a "flax egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
+Allow it to sit for 5 minutes.

 - Evenly press the dough half of the dough into the sides of the tart tin first, then press the remaining dough into the base of the tin.
 With a fork, gently prick the dough several times.